jos2254119-byte/CIS133DA-L3-Project/README.md

 0. Give the **page a title** of: {Your MEID} - Template.
 Replace the {Your MEID} with your actual MEID, like the following example:
    > ABC1234567 - Template
+0. **Save** your web page. **Sync** your file to GitHub and apply a **Commit** that says: `Created template with basic HTML elements`.
+If you need a refresher on how to Sync and Apply a commit, refer to [How to Apply a Commit and Sync your Files to GitHub](https://riosalado.coursearc.com/content/cis-public/using-git-github-and-vs-code/working-on-activities-and-assignments#How-To-Apply-a-Commit-Sync-Your-Files-to-GitHub)
 0. Using the appropriate tags, add the following content to your web page:

    - Create a **first-level heading** with the following text: Basic Template